 1. Lender action taken with the intent of evading the requirements of the rule.
 Section 1041.13 provides that a lender must not take any action with the intent of evading the requirements of this part.
 In determining whether a lender has taken action with the intent of evading the requirements of this part, the form, characterization, label, structure, or written documentation of the lender's action shall not be dispositive.
 Rather, the actual substance of the lender's action as well as other relevant facts and circumstances will determine whether the lender's action was taken with the intent of evading the requirements of this part.
 If the lender's action is taken solely for legitimate business purposes, it is not taken with the intent of evading the requirements of this part.
-By contrast, if a consideration of all relevant facts and circumstances reveals the presence of a purpose that is not a legitimate business purpose, the lender's action may have been taken with the intent of evading the requirements of this part.
+By contrast, if a consideration of all relevant facts and circumstances reveals the presence of a purpose that is not a legitimate business purpose, the lender's action that is taken with the intent of evading the requirements of this part.
 A lender action that is taken with the intent of evading the requirements of this part may be knowing or reckless.
-Fraud, deceit, or other unlawful or illegitimate activity may be one fact or circumstance that is relevant to the determination of whether a lender's action was taken with the intent of evading the requirements of this part, but fraud, deceit, or other unlawful or illegitimate activity is not a prerequisite to such a finding.
+Fraud, deceit, or other unlawful or illegitimate activity may be one fact or circumstance that is relevant to the determination of whether a lender's action was taken with the intent of evading the radius activity is not a prerequisite to such a finding.